jjsemaan/lottonero/README.md

 - **Scraping** : This feature offers seamless updates when run by the admins as it updates the homepage with the latest jackpot results scraped from the **Accessible Results** https://www.lottery.ie/accessible-results page of the EuroMillions website.

-- **User Profile** : Page where users can manage all aspects of their account including changing names, emails and subscription cancellation.
+- **User Profile** : Page where users can manage all aspects of their account including changing names, emails, password and subscription cancellation.

 - **Notifications** : Toasts and Email notifications are fully enabled for this website.